zhengwu123/Machine_learning_group_project/README.md

 # Machine learning project

-Group project for machine learning course at nmsu:
+# Group project for machine learning course at nmsu:

+# goal:

-goal: to produce a reliable model to classify different photos of sneakers
+1. produce a reliable model to classify different photos of sneakers

+2. produce a reliable model predict fake/real sneakers

 - [x] used Keras CNN to train image sets